hari-prakash/sta309/r-help/03-quantitative-data.md

 	> hist(data$X0)

 By default, a histogram will show counts.
-The option `freq=F` can be added to obtain relative frequencies instead.
-In this case you would also want to specify the y axis title:

-	> hist(data$X0, freq=F, ylab = "Relative Frequency")

 This histogram may not match up exactly with the histograms in MyStatLab, because (1) R may select different bin sizes and (2) R by default may use a different rule than MyStatLab about what to do with values on the boundary between two bins.
 To make R's boundary rules match MyStatLab's, add `include.lowest=F` and `right=F` as parameters to the hist function.
 To make the bins match MyStatLab's, you can pass a sequence of bin boundary points to R: